rikardsaqe/Customer-Churn-Predictor/README.md

 - Expirment with the architecture (number of nodes and layers)

 # Author
-- Rikard Saqe [Github] (https://github.com/rikardsaqe/), built as part of the [Deep Learning A-Z Udemy course] (https://www.udemy.com/course/deeplearning/)
+- Rikard Saqe [Github](https://github.com/rikardsaqe/), built as part of the [Deep Learning A-Z Udemy course](https://www.udemy.com/course/deeplearning/)